-Get 50 per cent off Apple Music and free Apple TV+
+Get Apple Music and get Apple TV+ for FREE

 Having the best tunes at hand is vital for long study sessions.
-Students can get Apple Music for just $4.99 a month rather than the normal $9.99.
-And you'll get three free months of Apple TV + thrown in for free.
+Students can now get FREE Apple TV+ when they sign up for Apple Music.

 Get Final Cut Pro + 4 more pro video and audio editing apps for just $199